happygoalvin/tgc16-mongo/02-mongo-queries/queries.md

 }).pretty()
 ```

-eg. $all will only match if everything in aray is in amenities
+eg. $all will only match if everything in array is in amenities
 ```
 db.listingsAndReviews.find({
     'amenities':{